How to Implement Remote Working In 7 Steps

 According to the Office of National Statistics, by the end of 2020, 50% of the UK workforce will be working remotely.

-At Liberty Mind, this statistic doesn’t surprise us, working remotely, either from home or from a co-working space can provide numerous benefits to both the business and their people.
+This statistic doesn’t surprise me, working remotely, either from home or from a co-working space can provide numerous benefits to both the business and their people.

 However, the struggle comes when knowing how to implement it, and whether it should be implemented in the first place.
 The following questions often crop up when leaders are thinking about implementing remote working in their company cultures;